Articles of Incorporation and Rules

 (General Provisions)

-Article 1 These regulations, based on the Consumer Cooperative Association Law and the Articles of Incorporation, stipulate the operation of the General Meeting of Representatives of the University of Tokyo Consumer Cooperative Association (hereinafter referred to as the "Association").
+Article 1 These regulations, based on the Consumer Cooperative Law and the Articles of Incorporation, stipulate the operation of the General Assembly of the University of Tokyo Consumer Cooperative (hereinafter referred to as "the Cooperative").

 2. When there are no provisions in the laws, regulations, articles of incorporation or these regulations, the General Meeting of Representatives shall decide on each occasion